tsabitulazmi/IDCamp_image_classification/README.md

 The project goal is to classificate image of hand gesture by three classess (rock, paper, and scissors) using Tensorflow library and created in Google Colaboratory.

 ## There are several steps in workng on this project:
-- Import Data ad Library needed
+- Import Data and Library needed
 - Manage directory
 - Split train and validation image
 - Augmentation and generate image data